Last fact-checked: 17 March 2020

 Obviously, the costs vary widely, depending on the treatment you are having; for example, a facelift in Bangkok costs, on average AUD $10,000, compared to AUD $20,000 in Australia.

-A non-surgical filler treatment, such as Juvederm, may be around AUD $500 in Bangkok, compared to AUD $800 in Australia.
+A non-surgical filler treatment, such as Juvederm®, may be around AUD $500 in Bangkok, compared to AUD $800 in Australia.

 Please note: These are estimated prices at the time of writing.
-Check out updated prices, as well as photos, surgeon profiles, patient testimonials and more at these leading clinics in Bangkok that offer a range of anti-aging and wrinkle treatments:
+Check out updated prices, as well as photos, surgeon profiles, patient testimonials and more at these leading clinics in Bangkok that offer a range of anti-ageing and wrinkle treatments:

 Browse our listed clinics and book your treatment through Medical Departures to secure the best prices.
-To speak with a human, get in touch with our Customer Care Team to learn more about wrinkle treatments in Bangkok.
+To speak with a person, get in touch with our Customer Care Team to learn more about wrinkle treatments in Bangkok.

 Wisco, Lucie.
 Juvederm: Hyaluronic Acid Dermal Filler.
 Healthline.
 1 June 2017.